IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 ## Why we care about depth

 A depth image contains at each pixel the distance from the camera to that point in the scene.
-This small 3D model of the world in the camera's is useful for building larger maps and localizing a robot within them.
+This small 3D model of the world in the camera's view is useful for building larger maps and localizing a robot within them.
 The quickest way to get a depth image is to use an RGB-Depth camera like a Kinect or RealSense.
 However, such hardware is more expensive than standard RGB cameras and not nearly as ubiquitous.
 In low-cost robotics applications, for instance, we are interested in ways of getting the same 3D information about the world with clever algorithms and cheap RGB cameras.

 ## Depth from RGB images